OlivierSohn/hamazed/README.md

 The monorepo for the game "Hamazed" and its packages.

-To get familiar with the concepts, I recommend browsing the haddock documentation: it is up-to-date, structured, and quite exhaustive, both on the libraries side and on the game side.
+The haddock documentation explains the concepts used, both on the game side and on the game engine side.

-# Packages
+# Packages list

 - imj-prelude
   - The prelude I use in other packages.
 - imj-base
-  - An "engine" library: it contains base classes and types, geometry, delta-rendering, etc...
+  - An "engine" library: it contains base classes and types, geometry, text animations.
+  - Also contains a "delta renderer" that could be useful for anyone writing a game for the terminal, and wanting to avoid screen tearing without sacrificing animations.
   - Also contains an executable that can be run to see examples (at the time of writing, examples about text animation).
 - imj-animation
   - A library to create animations.
-Uses imj-base.
 - imj-game-hamazed
-  - An application (the game), using the two libraries above.
+  - The game, using the two libraries above.

-With imj-base and imj-animation you can start a game of your own, that's the idea behind making this project open-source.

-Either you can just use the delta renderer ("Imj.Graphics.Render.Delta") which will ensure that your games runs wihout screen tearing, or you can also use the other concepts of imj-base and imj-animations.
+- imj-measure-stdout
+  - An test application to measure the maximum capacity of stdout, and observe the effect of different buffering modes.

 # Contributions

-Contributions are welcome, if you want you can open an issue to discuss it beforehand, or directly open a PR.
+Contributions are welcome.
+You can design new animations, new games, enhance the current features, etc...

 The code compiles with --pedantic, please make sure it compiles with it before submitting a PR.